chienhsiang/chienhsiang.github.io/index.md

 ---
 ## To Do
-  * test 74
+  * test 75

   1. [x] Change padding and left margin of bullet points.
   2. [x] Change padding and left margin of numerical points.
-  3. Add icons of google scholar, github and linkedin.
+  3. [x] Add icons of google scholar, github and linkedin.